Open Govt

 • ADA Accessibility:

-Working with Town departments and Rowe School to enhance year-round indoor gathering spaces for all ages.
+Collaborating with other departments and Rowe School to support year-round community use.

-New signage, mapping, and stewardship efforts are in development to support responsible land use and improve visitor experiences.
+Upgrades in signage, mapping, and oversight are in progress to enhance land use and stewardship.

 Meeting Schedule: as needed